|

 of the morning or at dusk or when it rains!

-- Our dog Marika is a hunter.
+- Our previous dog Marika was a hunter.
 Tortellini used to roam

 - Tortellini does not get along well with our other

 tortoises.
-We have two seven-year-old tortoises, Ricky and Lucy, who
+We have one eighteen-year-old tortoise Lucy, who

 them safe from owls and other predators.